ppotturi/adp-aso-helm-library/README.md

 ```

-This template does not require you to supply any required values in the values.yaml in the file.

 This template uses the below values, whose values are set using platform variables in the `adp-flux-services` repository as a part of the service's ASO helmrelease value configuration, and you don't need to set them explicitly in the values.yaml file.

 - teamMIPrefix
 - serviceName
 - teamResourceGroupName
 - clusterOIDCIssuerUrl

 UserAssignedIdentity Name is derived internally, and it is set to = `{TEAM_MI_PREFIX}-{SERVICE_NAME}`